- Readers Rating

-We’re now deep into 2018 and the growing trends have firmly bedded themselves into our homes.
-Here are Mammalo’s top interior design trends that have stood out in 2018 and set to blossom into 2019.
+We’re now almost into 2020 and the growing trends have firmly bedded themselves into our homes.
+Here are Mammalo’s top interior design trends that have stood out in 2019 and set to blossom into 2020.
 Your home is your home and we’d always recommend putting your tastes and preferences first, however updating and staying on trend can reinvent your space as well as yourself.

 This all amounts to the collective atmosphere and space of our homes moving past sterility and neutrality.
 Homely atmospheres inspired by nature, travel and our own past are leading to gorgeous lived-in designs.

 Clean-cut is giving way to earthy vibrancy without becoming overly colourful.
 We’ve became more decorative with greenery and foliage making its way back into our homes; furthermore plants compliment the palette and textures of the new trends.
 People are finding more comfort and relaxation in the home, we’re not losing room from precision living to cluttered homes – modern living is just embracing our natural past.